osrf-migration/srcsim-wiki/skip_summary.md

 that it is not possible to go back to an earlier checkpoint.

-You can restart a checkpoint as many times as you wish, but beware that you'll receive an increasing time penalty each time you do so.
+You can restart a checkpoint as many times as you wish, but beware that you'll receive an increasing time penalty each time you do so, and the cumulative score is reset.

 ### How to skip